 As a society, we are supposed to be trying to reduce, reuse and recycle more – it is better for us and the world at large.
 The problem though is that hanging baskets are largely disposed of after one season.
 In fact, garden centres actually would prefer you to throw the plants (and the basket) away because the following year you will purchase another one.

-Well our advice would be to not buy any in the first place and use the money saved to invest in plants that will last years.
+My advice would be to not buy any in the first place and use the money saved to invest in plants that will last years.
 But I do accept that many of you love them, and want to grow them well, so here are some tips.

 Firstly – Don’t hang them

 Most of the problems associated with hanging baskets are created by hanging them up.
 Where is the gardening rule book does it state that hanging baskets must be above head height!

 Why hang them so high?
 Instead how about placing the baskets on top of pots or in pot stands.

 Place them on a log or pot and site them in the border.
 Placing the basket lower down allows you to water and feed more easily.
 You can even place the basket on the floor, just take off the hanging loops.

 Plant your own – don’t buy readymade baskets.

 Plants grow fastest and best if they are not competing for nutrients.
 Nurseries pack plants in to look good at the point of sale.
 So by only adding 2-3 plants in a basket yourself, your plants will grow bigger and look better for longer.
 Because you are not hanging them up, you can also use some soil in the compost which retains moisture more than multipurpose.